Geography of bilinearized Legendrian contact homology: Introduction

 {\bf Acknowledgements. } We are indebted to Josh Sabloff for providing us a computer code that computes linearized Legendrian contact homology of Legendrian knots in $\R^3$, using techniques presented in~\cite{HR1} and \cite{HR2}.
-Although the exposition of this paper is independent from these sources, they played an essential role at the beginning of this work, before its generalization to higher dimensions.
+Although the exposition of this paper is independent from these sources, the generalization of this computer code by DG to the calculation of bilinearized Legendrian contact homology played an essential role at the beginning of this work, before its generalization to higher dimensions.
 We thank Georgios Dimitroglou Rizell for a productive discussion of DGA homotopies of augmentations.
+An important refinement in the constructions from Section~\ref{sec:geog} emerged after an interesting conversation with Sylvain Courte.
+Special thanks go to Filip Strako\v{s} for spotting a mistake in the proof of Proposition~\ref{prop:bLCHadm} impacting other parts of an earlier version of the paper.
 We also thank Cyril Falcon for his remarks on the original manuscript.
-An important refinement in the constructions from Section~\ref{sec:geog} emerged after an interesting conversation with Sylvain Courte.
 FB was partially supported by the Institut Universitaire de France and by the ANR projects Quantact (16-CE40-0017) and Microlocal (15-CE40-0007).